mobilabsolutions/stash-sdk-android/README.md

 ```

 ### Idempotency
 All calls provided by Payment SDK are idempotent.
-To use idempotency simply provide a UUID to any of the method you call.
+To use idempotency simply provide a UUID to with any of the registration methods used.

 **Example**